AT&T restores service after hours of outage | Technology

 "But the bottom line is we don't have all the answers," he said about the cause of the outage.
 AT&T declined to comment on the FCC's investigation into the incident.

-The company did not provide a reason for the outage or the number of affected users.
+The company did not provide further details on the reason for the outage and the number of affected users.
 AT&T shares were down 2.4% in afternoon trading.
-There were about 3,255 incidents of outages reported around 2:47 p.m.
-ET (1947 GMT), according to tracking website Downdetector.com, down from more than 70,000 earlier in the day.
+The number of outage incidents to about 3,255 by around 2:47 p.m.
+ET (1947 GMT), according to tracking website Downdetector.com.

 The FBI also said that it was in touch with the company about the network outage.
 "Should we learn of any malicious activity, we will respond accordingly," it said in a statement.
 Doug Madory, the director of internet analysis firm Kentik, said it was unclear from the outside what exactly had happened at AT&T, although he said he doubted it was the result of malicious activity.